Font size

 Rose lovers are able to gain inspiration for their gardens at home, for what grows in Lusatia certainly has a good chance of growing well in other regions, too.
 Memories of a rose-filled idyll on the River Neisse.

-Neuheitengarten, Fotograf: Annette Schild, Rechte: Stadt Forst (Lausitz)/ EBKTM
+Neuheitengarten, Fotograf: Annette Schild, Bildrechte: Stadt Forst (Lausitz)/ EBKTM

 Weir Island Park in an English style is perfect for leisurely strolls.
 Historically, it is the origin of the present-day park.
 As the name suggests, it was created by altering the course of the River Neisse and building weirs.
 Rosenflair restaurant is also located here and Sleeping Beauty Playground is very popular among young visitors.